Kaspersky released an open-source antivirus tool, so I tried it out (Kaspersky Virus Removal Tool for Linux)

 https://www.kaspersky.com/downloads/free-virus-removal-tool

-It's convenient because you don't need to install it each time you run it.
+It's convenient because you don't need to install anything as you run it each time.

 https://support.kaspersky.com/help/kvrt/2024/en-us/269465.htm